Ranked from Within: Ranking Large Multimodal Models Without Labels: Uncertainty for Ranking LMMs

-Beyond the uncertainty score calculated directly on the target dataset, we also explore scores obtained using a proxy labeled dataset.
-In~\cite{garg2022leveraging}, average thresholded confidence (ATC) has been proposed.
-ATC calculates a threshold \(\delta\) on a validation set (\eg, \mbox{CIFAR-10}~\cite{krizhevsky2009learning} validation set) and considers an image correctly classified on a new dataset with the same task if its confidence score exceeds the threshold.
+Beyond the uncertainty score calculated directly on the target dataset, we also explore scores obtained using a proxy labeled dataset. \citet{garg2022leveraging} proposed average thresholded confidence (ATC), which calculates a threshold \(\delta\) on a validation set (\eg, \mbox{CIFAR-10}~\cite{krizhevsky2009learning} validation set) and considers an image correctly classified on a new dataset with the same task if its confidence score exceeds the threshold.
 With the derived threshold, model performance on the target domain is estimated by the proportion of samples with confidence scores higher than the threshold.
 For LMMs, we use an existing benchmark as a proxy set to calculate \(\delta\).
-The calculation of ATC is formulated as follows:
+The calculation of ATC is

-where \(\mathbb{I}\) is a binary indicator function, \(u(\cdot)\) represents an uncertainty estimation method, which we use \textbf{NLL}\textsubscript{min} here.
+where \(\mathbb{I}\) is a binary indicator function, and \(u(\cdot)\) represents an uncertainty estimation method, for which we use \textbf{NLL}\textsubscript{max}.
 ATC provides both a ranking of model performance and an estimate of the expected performance.